SYRETS CONCENTRATION CAMP IN KYIV

 At that time the First Secretary of the Communist Party of Ukraine (Ukrainian Soviet Socialistic Republic, should not be confused with the Soviet Union as a whole), Khrushchev reported on the fact that 36 918 German prisoners of war were orchestratedly convoyed through streets of Kyiv.
 In the space of five hours, the exhausted POWs were driven to cover at least 20 kilometers across the city with at any rate 150 000 citizens to witness the march, accompanied by tirades of verbal abuse.
 At the close of this procession, the greatest majority of these prisoners, As Khrushchev reported, were sent to the NKVD camps, yet roughly 7500 were to be left in Kyiv for the sake of the reconstruction works.
-Thousands of these and the upcoming German POWs would be incarcerated within the Syrets camp, which would last to exist until 1949.
-In years after the war, at least 70 cemeteries for the German prisoners of war would be set up and later mostly demolished for those who failed to live through imprisonment.
+Thousands of these and the upcoming German POWs would be incarcerated in the Syrets camp, which would last to exist until 1949.
+In years after the war, at least 70 cemeteries for German prisoners of war would be set up and later mostly demolished for those who failed to live through imprisonment.
 One of the few such cemeteries may be still found next to the modern Syrets metro station, just about the former Western perimeter of the Syrets concentration camp.